CyVerse-learning-materials/container_camp_workshop_2019/cyverse/de_docker.rst

 **5. Test the app using appropriate test data**

-After creating the new app according to your design, test your app in the your Apps under development folder in the DE using appropriate test data to make sure it works properly.
+After creating the new app according to your design, test your app in the Your Apps under development folder in the DE using appropriate test data to make sure it works properly.

-For testing, we'll use the the same image that we have used earlier.
+For testing, we'll use the the same image that we used earlier.

 |img_building_9|